mgalgs/make-readme-markdown/README.md

 ### Syntax

-An attempt has been made to support the most common Elisp file header comment conventions.
+An attempt has been made to support the most common Elisp file comment conventions.
 Specifically, following patterns at the beginning of a line are special:

 * `;;; My Header:` ⇒ Creates a header
 * `;; o My list item` ⇒ Creates a list item